2025 summer in-person courses are open for enrollment!

 Exploring Ethics

 We all face ethical choices.
 How do we know what is “good” or “bad,” or “right” or “wrong”?
 Are there standards of ethics by which we can judge people or their actions?
-In this course, we’ll reflect ...
+In this course, you'll reflect ...

 Sessions: